 A 15-passanger van picked us up from our hotel in Manila.
 We were some of the first people on there so we got to see some sights as we picked up the others.
 Then we made the 2.5 hour drive to the river.
 We passed through a bunch of small villages and farm land.
 It was so beautiful.

 When we arrived we were given some pretty sweet helmets and lifejackets.
-That guy talking in the picture below was the guy who drove us there.

 Below was the view from the dock.
 The boat is the type we were about to hop in.